Charlotte Hornets: Media coverage

 As part of the Time Warner Cable Arena deal, the Bobcats signed over broadcasting rights to Fox Sports South.
-Starting with the last five games of the 2007–08 season, about 70 games per season were shown on Fox Sports Carolinas (Fox Sports South's new regional feed, now reintegrated to Bally Sports South) and sister network Sportsouth (renamed Fox Sports Southeast in 2015 and later Bally Sports Southeast in 2021) in North and South Carolina.
+Starting with the last five games of the 2007–08 season, about 70 games per season were shown on Fox Sports Carolinas (Fox Sports South's new regional feed, later reintegrated to FanDuel Sports Network South) and sister network Sportsouth (renamed Fox Sports Southeast in 2015 and later Bally Sports Southeast in 2021 and FanDuel Sports Network Southeast in 2024) in North and South Carolina.
 The deal is believed to be the first simultaneous naming rights and broadcast rights deal in the history of North American professional sports.
 As of the 2020–21 season, Hornets games are carried by Bally Sports Southeast with Eric Collins and Dell Curry, along with in-game reporter and Hornets Live host Shannon Spake.
 Former personnel include: Stephanie Ready, who worked as a sideline reporter and in-game analyst for the Hornets for a decade before moving to Turner Sports in 2018, and long time Hornets broadcaster Steve Martin, who retired after the 2017–18 season.

 For the team's first four seasons after their return to the league, select games also aired on a network of over-the-air stations across North Carolina, South Carolina and Virginia, fronted by WJZY from 2004 to 2006 and WMYT from 2006 to 2008.
+Network simulcasts returned in 2024 when WSOC-TV and WAXN agreed to air a package of home and away games, which would also be syndicated to other broadcast stations throughout North and South Carolina.

+In August 2026, following the closure of the FanDuel Sports Networks, the Hornets would announce a deal with WSOC and WAXN to become the full-time home of the team beginning in the 2026–27 season.

 The team's radio flagship is all-sports station WFNZ-FM.
 Before 2010, games had aired on WOLS.
 WOLS switched its non-sports programming from oldies to Spanish language on January 1, 2009, making Bobcats and Duke basketball the station's only non-Spanish language programming.
 WBT was the Hornets' radio flagship during the original franchise's entire run.